-Specific interest is face and nose jewellery and including more theatrical fashion inspiration in her works gives her the opportunity to investigate the whole body of a wearer and work with chosen materials being in dialogue with her body.
+Her specific interest is face and nose jewellery and including more theatrical fashion inspiration in her works gives her the opportunity to investigate the whole body of a wearer and work with chosen materials in dialogue with her body.
 Taking time for each piece is her way of communicating with her emotions and also her way of including her interest in fashion in her creations.

-She is in love with her hands and letting them dictate almost the whole process from sketch to final piece.
-Main material in her big scale works is brass which is differently manipulated to create an almost garment-like feel from afar but then close by you can see the stiffness of metal.
+She is in love with her hands and lets them dictate almost the whole process from sketch to final piece.
+The main material in her big-scale works is brass which is differently manipulated to create an almost garment-like feel from afar but then close by you can see the stiffness of metal.

-Next to creating art and big scale pieces she is trying to find way of translating her art details into everyday jewellery.
+Next to creating art and big-scale pieces she is trying to find ways of translating her art details into everyday jewellery.